kuzzleio/kuzzle/docs/request_scenarios/read_http.md

 \#4.
 The Read Controller calls the readEngine service

 \#5.
-The readEngine service makes a synchronous HTTP Rest request to get the data from the data storage
+The readEngine service makes a HTTP Rest request to get the data from the data storage

 Sample content retrieve from Elasticsearch: